The Tables Have Turned: USFSM’s Inaugural Reverse-Internship Fair

 We highly recommend that you look into your options and plan your academic schedule in advance.
 If you are interested in earning credit for an internship, please consult your program’s faculty internship coordinator for more information on how to begin the process.

-The following programs at USFSM require a for-credit internship to graduate:
+The following programs allow you to take a for-credit internship or independent study: